 What affects the success of reform movements?
 What do the civil liberties, feminist, environmental, gay rights, anti-nuke, gun control, don't drink and drive, and living wage movements have in common?
 Since the 1960's a small number of sociologists has been conducting research, trying to answer this question.
 Research-based theory on social movements complements the limited, often personal, perspective of activists and organizers because it looks at larger numbers of people, longer periods of time, and major shifts in popular attitudes.

 At the time of this writing, little of this work has made its way out of universities.
 The following is an attempt to present in simple language the resource mobilization perspective of social movements.
 It summarizes and updates Doug McAdam's, John D. McCarthy's, and Mayer Zald's detailed review article, Social Movements, published in the Handbook of Sociology, edited by Neil Smelser.
-(Their perspective is distinct from the new social movement perspective linked to European intellectuals like Jurgen Habermas, which focuses on symbolic production and cultural conflict, with an academic mix of philosophy, political theory, and dense intellectual discourse.)
+(Their perspective is distinct from the new social movement perspective linked to European intellectuals like Jurgen Habermas, which focuses on symbolic production and cultural conflict, with a mix of philosophy, political theory, and academic discourse.)

 The authors identify three factors critical to social movements: political opportunity, organizational capacity, and framing ability.
 They look at social movements as politics by other means, often the only means open to relatively powerless challenging groups.
 They argue for the constancy of discontent and emphasize the variability of resources in accounting for the emergence and development of insurgency.
 A reliable model of social change, they say, must be able to account for both micro and macro phenomena, and be able to explain not only the emergence but the maintenance and development of social movement organizations.